 At the hearing, MassHealth was represented by an orthodontist consultant with DentaQuest, the contracted agent of MassHealth that makes dental prior authorization determinations.
 The MassHealth representative testified that MassHealth only covers the cost of orthodontic treatment if there is a severe problem (a handicapping malocclusion).
 To determine whether there is a handicapping malocclusion, an HLD form is completed by both the orthodontic provider and MassHealth.
 The HLD form lists 13 auto qualifiers and 9 characteristics with corresponding numerical values.
-The MassHealth representative testified that for MassHealth to authorize payment for comprehensive orthodontic treatment, MassHealth would need to find that an individual has an HLD score of at least 22 points or an auto qualifying condition.
+The MassHealth representative testified that for MassHealth to authorize payment for orthodontic treatment, MassHealth would need to find that an individual has an HLD score of at least 22 points or an auto qualifying condition.

-Prior to the hearing, DentaQuest calculated that the Appellant had an HLD score of 10 and no auto qualifying conditions.
+Prior to the hearing, DentaQuest calculated that the Appellant had an HLD score of 10, based on 5 points for overjet, 3 points for overbite, and 2 points for labio-lingual spread, and no auto qualifying conditions.
 Id. at 7.
-At the hearing, the MassHealth representative examined the Appellant's teeth and testified that he calculated an HLD score of 19 points, based on 6 points for overjet, 2 points for overbite, 4 points for anterior open bite, 5 points for anterior crowding, and 2 points for labio-lingual spread.
+At the hearing, the MassHealth representative examined the Appellant's teeth and testified that he calculated an HLD score of 16 points, based on 5 points for overjet, 3 points for overbite, 5 points for anterior crowding for the lower arch, and 3 points for labio-lingual spread.
+The MassHealth representative testified that the Appellant's upper arch was not crowded and that the Appellant did not have ectopic eruption.
 The MassHealth representative testified that he found no auto qualifying conditions and that he would uphold the denial for treatment because it is not a handicapping malocclusion.